The below is a summary version of Brave’s privacy policy. A full version is available on request to Brave’s head office on 0448 088 380 or

 • Provide all parties with access to their own information, and the right to seek its correction.

-• Provide all parties with the right to withdraw their consent to share their information at any time, even if prior consent has been given.
+• Consent – Obtain explicit consent from individuals before collecting or processing their personal data, especially for sensitive information.
+Provide all parties with the right to withdraw their consent to share their information at any time, even if prior consent has been given.

 ‘Personal information’ means any information or opinion, whether true or not, and whether recorded in a material form or not, about an identified individual or an individual who is reasonably identifiable.